edwardlavender/Tools4ETS/README.md

 processing and (3) simulations to guide model-based ecological inference.
-This functionality is provided by functions and two interactive R Shiny applications. `Tools4ETS` was motivated by analyses of new new, high resolution depth timeseries for a Critically Endangered elasmobranch.
+This functionality is provided by functions and two interactive R Shiny applications. `Tools4ETS` was motivated by analyses of new new, high-resolution depth timeseries for a Critically Endangered elasmobranch.

 ## Installation